CEA is grateful for the opportunity to provide you with

 - Packing considerations for prescription medications and passport

-CEA Site Specialists in Phoenix, Arizona, are available to review medical questionnaires and provide support to you and your family if you have questions about special accommodations and/or medical or psychological services that you may need during your program abroad.
+CEA Site Specialists in Phoenix, Arizona, are available to review Health & Wellness Profiles and provide support to you and your family if you have questions about special accommodations and/or medical or psychological services that you may need during your program abroad.

 If you have allergies or experience reactions to medications, foods, or insect bites, consider wearing a medical alert bracelet and/or including that information in a letter from your physician explaining the necessary treatment should you become ill.